-- 1. COMPLETE CHECKLISTS PER THE TEAM LEADER Verify that you have initialed the Documents in Adherence to Standards Checklist and the Standards Compliance Checklist for your assigned areas. - 2.
-COMPLETE THE TEAM MEMBER EVALUATION SURVEY You will be asked to participate in an evaluation survey to comment on the visit as a whole, the efficiency of the team, the Team Leader, the SAES Staff Liaison, and the entire OSV process. - WRITE A NOTE OF THANKS TO VARIOUS SCHOOL PERSONNEL The SAES SL will supply you with note cards. - 4.
+- 1. EXTEND YOUR THANKS TO THE SCHOOL Once the team discussions are complete, TMs are free to walk about the school with the opportunity to thank everyone, say your goodbyes, and any special recognitions you wish you give. - 2.
+COMPLETE THE TEAM MEMBER EVALUATION SURVEY You will be asked to participate in an evaluation survey to comment on the visit as a whole, the efficiency of the team, the Team Leader, the SAES Staff Liaison, and the entire OSV process. - 3.
+WRITE A NOTE OF THANKS TO VARIOUS SCHOOL PERSONNEL The SAES SL will supply you with note cards. - 4.
 DELETE ANY REPORTS OR INFORMATION UNINTENTIONALLY SAVED ON YOUR COMPUTER - All information gathered, unless given permission from the Team Leader to retain, must be deleted from personal and school computers.

-ON-SITE VISIT SAMPLE SCHEDULE
+SAMPLE ON-SITE VISIT SCHOOL SCHEDULE

 The Team Leader and Head of School will collaborate to schedule necessary meetings.
+This template serves as a sample only, and can be amended to suit the school and the team.

-Date Time What Who Location Sunday Prior to 2 pm Arrival Team Only (hotel) 2 pm to 4 pm Orientation Team only Meeting Room 4:15 pm Leave Hotel for School Tour Team (transportation) 4:30 to 6 pm School Tour & Reception Team, School & Church School Campus Representatives 6:30 pm Dinner Team Only Restaurant 8:30 pm Meeting Team Only Meeting Room
+Date Time What Who Location Sunday Prior to 3 pm Arrival Team Only (hotel) 3 pm to 4 pm Orientation Team only Hotel Meeting Room 4:00 pm Leave Hotel for School Tour Team (transportation) 4:15 to 6 pm School Tour & Reception Team, School & Church School Campus Representatives 6:15 pm Dinner Team Only (restaurant) 8:30 pm Meeting Team Only Hotel Meeting Room